pve/foobotapi/main.md

 -->

 # Overall architecture
+One of the objectives of this project is to be minimalistic: don't introduce components just for convenience, only because they usefully make a point.

 The overall architecture of the solution has the following components:
 - At the core of the architecture is a 'serverless' function that regularly pulls data from the Foobot API and sends it to an AdaFruit dashboard for viewing and a BigQuery database